Rochester Independent College: Students

 The school has a total of about 230 students, with a relatively even mix of boys and girls.
 About 120 students are boarders and the rest are day students from the local area.

 Approximately 25% of the sixth form students are international from countries such as Thailand, Italy, Spain, China, Hong Kong, Nigeria, and Russia.
 Of the 230 students in the Sixth Form, around 40 will have stayed on from Years 7–11.
 The majority join from other schools after taking their GCSEs.

 Students from Thailand join the College each year funded by the Royal Thai Government Scholarship programme for A level courses.

 Staff

-The College staff includes practising photographers, graphic designers, fine artists and musicians.
 Former tutors include BAFTA award-winning film director Clio Barnard and artist and musician Billy Childish.

 Curriculum

 Students in the Sixth Form study A levels choosing their subjects from a list of nearly 40.

 The College also offers intensive one-year GCSE and A Level courses as well as retake programmes.
 From 2020 the college offered Digital Media and Design as a new subject.